kamarmack/playground-ts/README.md

 ###### sourceMap
 ###### strictNullChecks
 ###### strictPropertyInitialization
+###### target
+The target setting changes which JS features are downleveled and which are left intact.
+Use the [lib](^3) table to see which ES has the features you need then choose a target.
 ###### traceResolution (use as compiler flag instead of config file)
 Provides insight in what happened during the module resolution process.
 ```console